• Mattress Guides

 Twin XL Mattress

 Twin XL size mattresses measure 38 inches by 80 inches—5 inches extra-long than a standard twin.
-Twin XL beds are common in college dorm rooms and best for tall sleepers.
+Twin XL beds are common in college dorm rooms as bunk bed mattresses and are best for tall sleepers.

 Queen Mattress